Skip to content

 The "More is Better" Fallacy

-Using all available hashtag slots often signals to algorithms that you're trying to game the system.
-Instead, focus on relevance and quality.
-A restaurant posting about a new dish doesn't need #travel #blessed #photooftheday—stick to food and location-specific tags.
+Filling every hashtag slot often signals to algorithms that you're trying to game the system.
+Focus on relevance and quality instead.
+A restaurant posting about a new dish doesn't need #travel #blessed #photooftheday.
+Stick to food and location-specific tags.

 Ignoring Hashtag Hygiene

-Regularly audit your hashtags to ensure they haven't been hijacked by spam or associated with controversial content.
+Audit your hashtags regularly to check they haven't been hijacked by spam or tied to controversial content.
 A hashtag that worked brilliantly six months ago might now be flagged by platform algorithms.

 One-Size-Fits-All Approach

-Different types of content require different hashtag strategies.
-A behind-the-scenes video from your kitchen might use different tags than a polished product shot or customer testimonial.
+Different content needs different hashtags.
+A behind-the-scenes video from your kitchen calls for different tags than a polished product shot or a customer testimonial.

-Using all available hashtag slots often signals to algorithms that you're trying to game the system.
+Filling every hashtag slot often signals to algorithms that you're trying to game the system.

 Byter DigitalDigital Marketing